MicBun/sandbox-project/readme.md

 * `make test` to run the test suite
 * `make build` to build the project
 * `make coverage` to run the test suite and generate a coverage report
+* `make swagger` to generate the swagger documentation

 ### Live Swagger Documentation